Operating Mechanisms That Actually Drive Delivery

 • What decision is made here?

-• What input is needed?
+• What input is required?

 • What happens next?